-In the first query Jbin_Object_Add does not serialize the document (no “Jbin” functions do) and Json_Object just returns a serialized modified tree.
+In the first query Jbin_Object_Add does not serialize the document (no “Jbin” functions do) and Json_Make_Object just returns a serialized modified tree.
 Consequently, the file bt2.json is not modified.
 This query is all right to copy a modified version of the json file without modifying it.

 However, in the second query Json_Object_Add does modify the json file and returns the file name.
-The Json_Object function receives this file name, read and parses the file, makes an object from it and returns the serialized result.
+The Json_Make_Object function receives this file name, read and parses the file, makes an object from it and returns the serialized result.
 This modification can be done willingly but can be an unwanted side effect of the query.

 Therefore, using “Jbin” argument functions, in addition to being faster and using less memory, is also safer when dealing with json files that should not be modified.